-For kids aged 4 months to 10 years of age, this high-energy indoor soft play centre offers fun classes but also ‘open-gym’ times for free play.
+For kids aged 4 months to 10 years of age, Power Kids Gym is a high-energy indoor soft play centre with fun classes but also ‘open-gym’ times for free play.

 Can’t stop the kids from jumping off the walls?
-You won’t have to at this fantastic indoor trampoline park complete with Ninja Warrior Course and foam pits.
+You won’t have to at Amped – a fantastic indoor trampoline park complete with Ninja Warrior Course and foam pits.
 Don’t forget to wear socks!

 Joy of Toys

 On the third floor of Clarke Quay Central, you’ll find Joy of Toys, a toddler’s dreamland filled with playthings from wooden developmental toys to family games.
 Bonus: it has lots of comfy couches for mums and dads to rest on!

 Joy of Toys, 6 Eu Tong Sen Street, #03-51 Clarke Quay Central (Yellow Zone), Singapore 059817

 This well-used and well-loved indoor soft play centre has been a favourite with the kids for years, and we can see why.
 The super high slide and double storey climbing gym at Amazonia are an adrenaline rush the kids will go back for over and over again!
 The in-house cafe and game rooms also make this centre a winner.

 1 Kim Seng Promenade, Great World City Mall #03-08, Singapore 237994

 Blue House Infant & Toddler Atelier at UE square

 Blue House Atelier is a Reggio Emilia inspired centre with programs for kids aged six-36 months, but also has generous parent accompanied drop-in sessions on the weekends.